 While the provision of new and additional transport infrastructure and transport services will encourage and deliver increased movement by sustainable modes, such provision will be insufficient on its own to achieve the level of emissions reduction required by 2030.
-Accordingly, additional demand management measures will need to be put in place to complement the additional transport provision and achieve the overall 51% reduction goal.
-The following sections set out the additional measures that will need to be adopted.
+Accordingly, additional demand management measures will need to be put in place to complement the additional transport provision and achieve the overall 50% reduction goal.